 A lender has a responsibility to ensure that during your time in the home, you can easily make the mortgage payments.
 They would never want to put a client in a situation where income becomes a challenge and therefore making the mortgage payments becomes a challenge.
 Defaulting on a mortgage of course is a large burden on the client as well as the lender.
 Even though the lender is using the home at security, the lender still wants to make sure that you will have many happy years ahead in the home without problems affording the mortgage.

-If you have been with the same employer for at least two years and have been getting a bonus or commission for at least two years than a lender will typically use your base annual income plus an average of the bonus or commission for the last two years.
+If you have been with the same employer for at least two years and have been getting a bonus or commission for at least two years then a lender will typically use your base annual income plus an average of the bonus or commission for the last two years.
 If you are new to the bonus or commission then a lender will typically only use the base salary.
 Also if you’re new to the employer, the lender will only use the base salary.
-In this situation they will want a pay stub as well as a letter from your employer detailing your base annual income and bonus structure.
+In this situation, they will want a pay stub as well as a letter from your employer detailing your base annual income and bonus structure.

-For those on contract, the lender needs to see a two year tenure with the current employer.
+For those on contract, the lender needs to see a two-year tenure with the current employer.
 This can create challenges for those who are new to contract employment.
-The lender’s goal is to see not only the tenure but what your income has averaged over the last two years.
+The lender's goal is to see not only the tenure but what your income has averaged over the last two years.
 With that, you would need two years of tenure.
 If thinking about buying a home and changing employment to contract employment it would be best to speak to an Ottawa mortgage broker first to ensure challenges can be avoided.

-Part time employment is perfectly acceptable to a lender as long as it is permanent part time employment.
-For this a lender will look to a letter from your employer guaranteeing your annual income.
+Part-time employment is perfectly acceptable to a lender as long as it is permanent part-time employment.
+For this, a lender will look to a letter from your employer guaranteeing your annual income.
 Plus, they will require a current pay stub.
-If your part time employment is not guaranteed, a lender may not be able to use this income in the application.
+If your part-time employment is not guaranteed, a lender may not be able to use this income in the application.

-For hourly employees, typically a lender needs to use an average of your last two years income with that same employer.
+For hourly employees, typically a lender needs to use an average of your last two years' income with that same employer.
 If you do not have to years tenure with the simpler than the lender will typically look to see what your guaranteed minimum hours and pay will be.
-If there are no guaranteed minimum hours and you do not have two years tenure, a lender may not be able to accept this income in an application.
+If there is no guaranteed minimum hours and you do not have two years tenure, a lender may not be able to accept this income in an application.

 Most lenders cannot except the income from an applicant who is on probation.
-This is why an income letter is typically required for all employment where there is an employer, as they want to see if you are a permanent or on probation.
+This is why an income letter is typically required for all employees where there is an employer, as they want to see if you are permanent or on probation.
 If you are on probation, it would be best to set your closing date till after your probationary period is over.